My Yoga journey also took me on multiple trips to Pune, India, where I took classes at the Iyengar Yoga Institute and engaged in Ayurvedic research.

 My deepening interest in yoga therapy, healing, and personal health challenges naturally led me to

 Ayurveda, the sister science of yoga.
-In 2008, I completed a two-year program at the world-renowned
+In 2008, I completed a two-year program at the renowned

-California College of Ayurveda, earning the degree of Clinical Ayurvedic Specialist (C.A.S.).
-During this time, I also continued to pursue my interest in orthomolecular medicine and nutritional science, areas in which I now have over 25 years of experience.
+California College of Ayurveda with the degree of Clinical Ayurvedic Specialist (C.A.S.).
+During this time, I also continued to pursue my long-standing interest in orthomolecular medicine and nutritional science.

 From 2008 to 2009, I ran an Ayurvedic practice in San Francisco, before relocating to southwest Germany in 2009, where I continued to teach yoga and offer Ayurvedic services.
 In 2012, I founded the

-Institut für Yoga & Ayurveda in Waldkirch (near Freiburg), creating a space for healing, education, and practice.
+Institut für Yoga & Ayurveda in Waldkirch (near Freiburg) with the intention of creating a dedicated space for practice, healing, and education.

 Since 2011, I have been a faculty member at the